What to know as Alec Baldwin goes on trial for fatal shooting of cinematographer

-Alec Baldwin is about to go on trial in the death of a cinematographer.
+Alec Baldwin is on trial for involuntary manslaughter after fatal shooting on ‘Rust’ set.
 Here are key things to know

-Alec Baldwin is about to go on trial for the shooting death of cinematographer Halyna Hutchins
+Alec Baldwin is on trial for the 2021 shooting death of cinematographer Halyna Hutchins

 Alec Baldwin is about to go on trial in the death of a cinematographer.
 Here are key things to knowShow all 4